epfl-ada/ada-2022-project-souvladaki/README.md

 The project will be implemented in Python, using the following (indicative) packages.
 * Pandas and Numpy: For data analysis
 * Matplotlib and Seaborn: For visualizations
-* Networkx: For graph analytics
+* Networkx: For network analysis
 * BeatifulSoup: For HTML page analysis and link position